tisem-digital-marketing/smwa-assignment-01/README.md

 * GitHub Handles: LIST GITHUB USERNAMES OF ALL GROUP MEMBERS
 * Group Leader: YOUR_NAME (YOUR_GH_USERNAME), i.e. "Lachlan Deer (@lachlandeer)"

+## Grading Information

+* Due Date: **May 17, 2021 at 23:59 pm**

+Submission is via GitHub Classroom.
+Your most recent commit that is on the `main` branch that is available online on GitHub before the due date will be graded.

+**You must include a html file "assignment_answers.html" in the GitHub repository by the submission deadline**

 ## Instructions for Students

 **Only most recent commit on the main branch of the online GitHub repository when the assignment is due will be graded**.